Home

 “These new powers will be an important weapon in the campaign against pirate broadcasters.

 “By interfering with communications services which are vital for public safety, pirates can put lives at risk.
-They also cause interference with other licenced radio users and can be a social nuisance to those who live near pirate stations.”
+They also cause interference with other licensed radio users and can be a social nuisance to those who live near pirate stations.”

 The number of pirate broadcasters is declining whilst the prosecution rates are rising.
 Figures for 2002 showed a fall of 15% in the number of illegal stations whilst prosecutions more than doubled to 49, with a further 55 prosecutions so far in 2003.
 Pirates detained under these new powers could face an unlimited fine or up to two years in prison.